 - Check your neighbour’s house to see if they also have lost power

 - If you know any neighbours who are elderly or sick, check to see if they need help

 - Keep clear of fallen powerlines.
 Fallen powerlines should always be treated as live and dangerous so contact us as soon as possible on 132 099

-- If you smell gas, ensure all appliances are turned off and if the odour continues or becomes more prominent, immediately call 132 691
+- If you smell gas, ensure all appliance are turned off and if the odour continues or becomes prominent call your gas distributor

 - In a life-threatening situation, always call 000